HimeshLaddha/Todo_List/README.md

 How to Use:
  - Clone the repository.
+ - Change the current directory to Todo_List directory using cd Todo_List
  - Install dependencies with npm install.
- - Run the app with npm run dev (Make sure you are in vite project).
+ - Run the app with npm run dev.
  - Add, edit, delete, and manage your tasks.